“…He gave us favor in the Beloved.” Ephesians 1:3-6 (WEB)

-There are parts of the Bible that we hear so often that we overlook the real truth conveyed.
+There are parts of the Bible that we hear so often that we tend to simply miss something that is very plain.
+Several years ago, I had that experience with one verse in particular.

-In a recent Bible study, the Holy Spirit actually removed the blinders.
-My eyes of faith finally saw the capital “B” in the word beloved.
+But now, the Holy Spirit has actually removed the blinders.
+My eyes of faith have finally seen the capital “B” in the word Beloved.
 Jesus.
 The Beloved Son of God.

 “…But as his anointing teaches you concerning all things,